 Chinchillas are prey animals.
-That means, no matter how safe they are with you, their natural instinct is still to hide signs of illness.
+That means no matter how safe they feel with you, their natural instinct is still to hide signs of sickness.
 Prey animals can do a pretty good job of hiding illness until it’s too late for a veterinarian to do much.

-Knowing your chinchilla really well will make it much easier for you to spot when she starts to feel under the weather.
+Knowing your chinchilla really well will make it much easier for you to spot when she starts to feel under the weather and they're in need of chinchilla emergency care.
 Then, you can take immediate action before things get worse.

-Let’s take a look at the common signs that signal you need to get your chinchilla to a veterinarian immediately.
+Let’s take a look at the common signs that signal you need to get your chinchilla to your exotic veterinarian immediately.

 Other signs that you need to hightail it to the vet include if your chin is:

 - Having discharge from the nose, the ears, or the eyes

 Even if you aren’t sure if you’ve got an emergency on your hands, your safest bet is to contact your veterinarian for direction.

 Chin-Friendly Exotic Vets

 Before you find yourself needing chinchilla emergency care, take action now.
 If you don’t already have a chin-savvy veterinarian and an emergency exotic veterinarian, find one of each as soon as possible.
 The last thing you want is to have to rush around to find a qualified vet in an emergency.